wunderwuzzi23/blog/content/posts/2021/offensive-bpf-libbpf-bpf_probe_write_user.md

 Inside the files I had to rename a few strings from `bootstrap` to `obpf` (like includes, etc.) and update the `Makefile` to make sure `obpf` gets built.

-You can find the [source code here](https://github.com/wunderwuzzi23/offensive-bpf/obpf), but be aware that this will change a lot while I work on this series.

 ## Creating a BPF program using libbpf

 This is now where the knowledge I had acquired exploring `bpftrace` the last few weeks came in very handy.